LesleyLai/blog/contents/blog/bilingual_blog/en.md

 [^2]: In the particular case of GatsbyJS, the actual situation is more complicated, but you can visit their website to learn more.

 For blog posts,
-I can have separate markdown files for different languages.
+I have separate markdown files for different languages.
 On the other hand, there is still a lot of text in the "template" which need translations.
 Examples include my bio at the right sidebar, different menu items, and blog post tags.